Tech product reviews take many forms.

 Gamers and design professionals may worry about performance, but there is little value in measuring raw speed these days.

 Instead, I prefer exploring if devices are fit for the task.
 Then I write about how they fit with my work.
 I call this the anecdotal approach to reviewing.
+There has been the occasional mistake, my Computers Lynx review from 40 years ago was a learning experience.

 Taking a personal approach this way is a good starting point for others to relate to their own needs.
 My experience and use patterns almost certainly won’t match yours, but you can often project my experience on to your needs.
 I’m happy to take questions in comments if people need more information.